Decidim 0.28.4

 }

-Until the ... on Proposals line, there's nothing new.
+Until the ... on Proposals line, there is nothing new.
 We are requesting the Assembly participatory space identified by the id=3, then listing all its components with the type "Proposals".
 All the components share the id and name properties, so we can just add them at the query.

 After that, we want content specific from the Proposals type.
 In order to do that we must tell the server that the content we will request shall only be executed if the types matches Proposals.
 We do that by wrapping the rest of the query in the ... on Proposals clause.